glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 >>> print(num)
 10.5
 ```

-In Python, you do not have declare variables before you assign to them.
+In Python, you do not have to declare a variable before assigning it a value.

 ### Exercise: Dir and Help